 The United States donates more food aid than the rest of the world.
-In 2016, over 795 million people suffered from chronic hunger and over 66 million were in urgent need of food due to natural disasters or human conflict.
+Today, it is estimated that over 820 million people are going hungry.
 Wheat makes up on average 40% of all in-kind food aid from the U.S. each year.

 Feeding the world is a driving motivation for many agricultural producers.
 The U.S. wheat industry is a champion of food aid programs that allow our high-quality wheat to reach those who otherwise would likely go without.